More than $1.5 million of marijuana products found during traffic stop in Kern County

 KERN COUNTY, Calif.
-(KFSN) -- A man was arrested after officers found more than a million dollars worth of marijuana product during a traffic stop in Kern County.
+(KFSN) -- A Los Angeles man was arrested after officers found more than a million dollars worth of marijuana product during a traffic stop in Kern County.

 On Sept.
 16, a California Highway Patrol officer clocked a 2019 Kia sedan going 118 MPH on northbound I-5 near Lerdo Highway.